 Data Processing

 Surveillance task.
 We computed the number of errors made during the surveillance task for each participant (errors are defined as responding to non-target trials, or not responding to target trials), to check if participants paid attention during that task.
-Based on the original authors’ recommendations, we excluded participants who were more than three standard deviations above or below the mean number of errors.
+Based on the original authors’ recommendations, we excluded participants who were more than three standard deviations above the mean number of errors.
 2% of participants were excluded on this basis.

 Evaluation task.
 Following Jones et al. (2009), a self-reported preference score was calculated for each participant based on their performance during the evaluation task.
 Specifically, a score of 1 was assigned to trials in which the participant chose the CSpos or the image that appeared together with CSneg.
 A score of −1 was assigned to trials in which participants chose the CSneg or the image appearing together with CSpos.
 The sum of this coding, which ranged from -10 to +10 served as measure of evaluative responding (i.e., a preference for CSpos over CSneg).